-If the instructor in determination of a grade or in reporting the grade has made an error, the instructor may submit a grade change to the registrar's office.
+If the instructor has made an error, the instructor may submit a grade change to the registrar's office.
 A changed grade replaces the original reported grade and automatically changes the cumulative GPA.

 If a student believes an instructor has violated the distributed grading policy for the course, or the student believes the instructor has assigned a grade inconsistently or with malicious intent, the student may appeal the grade using the following procedures.